To access other lessons in this series, click on “Creative Writing Class” in the navigation bar and scroll through to find the lessons you need.

 Below are some examples of successful writing exercises that generations of writers have found helpful:

 A. This first exercise is similar to the process followed in some party games, but it is also a never-fail story starter.
-Make yourself a collection of 1, 2 or 3-word phrases, single sentences, or longer, specifically detailed single sentences.
+Make yourself a collection of 1, 2 or 3-word phrases, single sentences, or longer specifically detailed single sentences.
 (If you have opportunity to have someone else create the lists, that will be even more challenging.)
 Write them in a tablet you do not use frequently, or, better yet, write each one on a separate piece of paper, fold it, and put it in a box or jar, or sandwich bag – whatever your style.
 When in need of an exercise for your creativity, draw one folded suggestion from the collection and sit down at your computer (or notebook) and begin writing.
-Write non-stop for a pre-specified time (5-10 minutes).
+Write non-stop for a pre-specified time (5-15 minutes).
 Do not stop to edit or even think for any significant amount of time.
 This is a time when you are letting the creativity in your subconscious have its way without hindrance.
-(If, after 10 minutes, you find you’re onto a good thing, just keep writing.)
+(If, after the specified minutes, you find you’re onto a good thing, just keep writing.)

 One of the major earmarks of poor fiction is the creation of characters who often tend to move and speak as some programmed components of the book.
 They do what the author needs them to do, but they are not interacting and conversing in ways that real human beings would act and speak without the author’s contrivance.
-But many an observant author has watched and listened to an individual in a restaurant or public event and discovered the main character of his next successful novel in that person’s “real” behavior and speech.
+However, many an observant author has watched and listened to an individual in a restaurant or public event and discovered the main character of his next successful novel in that person’s “real” behavior and speech.
 The character so conceived has the potential to grab the reader’s attention – and possibly his heart – and stay with him long after the last page of the book as been turned.

 C. The third exercise is helpful for writers who are already involved in creating a story but are having trouble with one aspect or one scene.
 Take the scene you’ve been having trouble with and meditate on it during a long period of quiet and rest.
 Forget about what you originally intended to do with the scene and set your imagination free with it.
 It is important to be relaxed in this exercise.
 Even if you doze off, it is not a problem.
 Often in those moments between sleeping and waking, ideas rise to the surface of our minds easily because there is less conscious restraint on them at that time.
 More than once, I’ve wakened in the middle of a brilliant, technicolor action scene playing in my mind – a scene that I doubt I would have imagined with as much quality had I been awake to start with.
-Let your mind wonder and meander through as many pathways and mazes as it wants during this exercise, and see where your subconscious may take you.
+Let your mind wonder and meander through as many pathways and mazes as it wants during this exercise, and see where your subconscious takes you.
 You may find that you have a whole new avenue for using the scene in that story – and you just might find that you have an entirely new story altogether.

 Deciding on Genre